zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 >	- Implement two types of atlas packing.
 >		- Optimized (This is the current one that is already implemented).
 >		- Layed out.
 This method will arrange the atlas in a way so the side walls are connected to each other like they would be when rendered in a dungeon.
 This makes it easy to use this as a template for manual pixelling on top.
->	- Output the atlas data to other formats in addition to JSON (LUA, XML, CSV, BINARY etc.)
 >	- Option to write the image output to separate image files instead of a single atlas image.
->	- Documentation on how to use this tool.
+>	- (Better) Documentation on how to use this tool.

 ## Change log